jesk-abes/product-preview-card-component-main/README.md

 ### Useful resources

-- A Complete Guide to CSS Grid  - [Example resource 1](https://css-tricks.com/snippets/css/complete-guide-grid/)
+- A Complete Guide to CSS Grid  - [A comprehensive guide to CSS grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
+- A Complete Guide to Flexbox   - [This complete guide explains everything about flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 ## Author